ac1dloop/leschoix/Readme.md

 ### Docs

-to make docs you have to have doxygen installed
+to make docs doxygen has to be installed

 ```shell
 doxygen doxyconf
 ```
 I dont think they really needed

-### Example

-Example is in example directory